gr4sp/simulationEngine/README.md

  sudo nano /etc/postgresql/10/main/pg_hba.conf
 ```

+See [this guide](https://linuxize.com/post/how-to-use-nano-text-editor/#opening-and-creating-files) about how to edit files with nano
 and make sure that at the end of the file, all the lines below finish with the word `trust`

 ```local   all             postgres                                trust